 - Right-click on one of the chosen columns and select Unpivot from the pop-up menu.

 Example: Combining multiple temperature inputs to an average temperature

 This example shows unpivoting of a very simple data table.
 In the original data table, there are three columns and four rows.
 Each row contains a city, a morning temperature and an evening temperature for each city:

 While this is certainly useful data, you may want to determine the average temperature of all the cities for the whole day instead.

-In the Data panel, click to select the Morning temperature and Evening temperature columns, then right-click and select Unpivot.
+In the Data in analysis flyout, click to select the Morning temperature and Evening temperature columns, then right-click and select Unpivot.

-You can change the names of the new columns in the expanded data table, if desired.
+You can change the names of the new columns in the flyout, if desired.
 In this example, the name of the new value column is changed to "Temperature", and the new category column is called "Type of measurement".

 After unpivoting the data, there is one row for each measurement in the data table.